dsor-isr/farol_gazebo/farol_vehicles/mdock_vechicle/meshes/README.md

 In the files they are named:

-- mvector.stl (vehicle's collision geometry)
+- mdock.stl (vehicle's collision geometry)
-- mvector.dae (vehicle's visual geometry)
+- mdock.dae (vehicle's visual geometry)
-- propeller.dae (propeller mesh)